 Now, let's verify this theory with implementation of SVM in sklearn (scikit learn).
 In sklearn, we can do classification using support vector machines using 3 different classes(python classes).
 We will use SVC (support vector classifier).

 Whatever we have learned, we call this as Hard Margin SVM.
 Till now, we haven't considered the case where the points are not perfectly separable.
 In such cases we allow few errors to happen and we call this as Soft Margin SVM.
-We use some parameter CC to tune it, which is mandatory in sklearn.
-In order to mimic the hard-margin svm, we have to keep CC as large as possible.
+We use some parameter to tune it, which is mandatory in sklearn.
+In order to mimic the hard-margin svm, we have to keep as large as possible.
 More on this parameter later.

-One more concept is kernel.
-There is something called kernelization in SVM, where we can replace xiTxjx_i^Tx_j with some value which we get by combining xix_i and xjx_j.
+.
+There is something called kernelization in SVM, where we can replace with some value which we get by combining and .
 Again, more on that later.
-For now, to mimic this simple case of svm, we keep kernel as linear and CC as 10001000.
-That means, we are doing hard margin svm.
+For now, to mimic this simple case of svm, we keep kernel as linear

 First, let's create some data.
 I have created some sample dataset that is close to what we have seen in the example figure.
 And we will apply svm on it.